Does a Power of Attorney Have to Be Filed with the Court In California?

 Every family situation is different, and while most Powers of Attorney don’t need to be filed with the court, your particular circumstances might require additional steps.
 At Desert Law Group, we’re here to provide personalized estate planning services that fit your unique needs.

 Whether you’re creating a POA, updating your estate plan, or have questions about real estate or financial transactions, we can help.
-Contact us today for a free consultation and make sure your Power of Attorney meets all legal requirements and is ready to protect your interests when you need it most.
+Contact us today or call us at 760-239-5661 for a free consultation and make sure your Power of Attorney meets all legal requirements and is ready to protect your interests when you need it most.